reverielabs/hera4/docs/expr.md

 * `g.var.attribute` transpiles to `var.attribute`

-There maybe times that you want to get a struct field whose name conflicts with a `hera.expr` transpiler function.
+There maybe times that you want to get a struct field whose name conflicts with a `hera4.expr` transpiler function.
 In this case you can use the `get` method.

 * `g.get("var").get("attribute")` transpiles to `var.attribute`